crownstone/website/business/37-infrastructure.md

 * A high signal strength means more beacons visible through walls that are difficult to penetrate which increases localization accuracy.
 * Indoor localization algorithms on the phone (there are a lot of parties that use only proximity to beacons for localization, this does not work, you need to use machine learning).
 * The Guidestones can be updated at all once from a central location because they are all inter-connected through a mesh.
 * The Guidestones are able to scan for BLE (Bluetooth Low-Energy) devices.
-This means that they can scan for the presence of people carrying bracelets, watches, or any other deivce that sends out regular BLE messages.
+This means that they can scan for the presence of people carrying bracelets, watches, or any other device that sends out regular BLE messages.
 They can even track iBeacons!

-This product is that far simplified, that we have competitors (although they use USB beacons that require an additional adaptor).
+This product is that far simplified, that we have competitors (although they use USB beacons that require an additional adapter).
 For a comparison, look at:

-* Radbeacon's shop lists <a href="http://store.radiusnetworks.com/collections/all/products/radbeacon-usb-2">$29</a> plus <a href="http://store.radiusnetworks.com/collections/all/products/radbeacon-usb-power-supply">$9</a> for an adaptor.
+* Radbeacon's shop lists <a href="http://store.radiusnetworks.com/collections/all/products/radbeacon-usb-2">$29</a> plus <a href="http://store.radiusnetworks.com/collections/all/products/radbeacon-usb-power-supply">$9</a> for an adapter.
 * Kontakt's shop lists <a href="https://store.kontakt.io/our-products/29-usb-beacon.html">$60</a> without adaptor.
-* Glimworm's shop lists <a href="https://glimwormbeacons.com/buy/ibeacons">€25 euro</a> without adaptor.
+* Glimworm's shop lists <a href="https://glimwormbeacons.com/buy/ibeacons">€25 euro</a> without adapter.

 ## Architecture